 - What are people talking about in the world of SEO/Analytics/UX/Coding/Design?

 - What was the last bit of tech you bought?
 What’s good about it?
 What would you change?

-- What is your favourite app?
-Tell me what you would change about this app?
+- What is your favorite app?
+Tell me what you would change about this app.